ctrf-io/github-test-reporter/README.md

     # Behavior Options
     summary: true # Post report to the job summary.
 Default is true
     pull-request: false # Comment on pull request with report.
 Default is false
+    issue: '' # Issue number to comment on.
+Works with standard issues and pull-request.
+Default is no issue
     title: '' # Set a custom title to display on the report.
     annotate: true # Add failed test annotations.
 Default is true
     on-fail-only: false # Add a pull request comment only if tests fail.
 Default is false